 Biography

 A member of the Chester String Quartet for 15 years, violinist/violist Kathryn Votapek now maintains an active career as a soloist and guest artist at chamber music festivals throughout the United States, Canada, and Europe.
 She has participated in numerous commissioning projects and premieres and can be heard with the Chester Quartet on the Koch International Classics and New Albion labels.
-Along with pianist Ralph Votapek and clarinetist Paul Votapek, she performs as violinist and violist with the Votapek Trio.
-She has also given numerous duo performances with her husband, violinist Aaron Berofsky.
+Along with pianist Ralph Votapek and clarinetist Paul Votapek, she is the violinist and violist of the Votapek Trio.
+Additionally, she performs with husband Aaron Berofsky and sons Charles and Sebastian Berofsky in the Berofsky Piano Quartet.